Francis Gregory (sportsman): Background

 Francis Gregory was born in St Wenn, Cornwall, and his birth was registered in Bodmin, Cornwall.

+Sporting career

-Cornish wrestling career
+Cornish wrestling

 Francis Gregory is considered the most notable Cornish Wrestler since the foundation of the Cornish Wrestling Association in 1923, and the last of the "Great" Cornish wrestlers, he was the youngest member of the squad that took part in a two-week-long exhibition to promote Cornish wrestling at the London Palladium in the 1920s, he represented Cornwall as heavyweight champion against Brittany at the first seven Cornu-Breton tournaments, winning on every occasion, including victories over the famous Breton champions; René Scordia and Robert Cadic, he was known as "The Champion Who Never Smiled".
 He won the Cornish Wrestling Heavyweight Belt every year from 1928 to 1936.